Ejiro-Frances/spots/README.md

 ## 👥 Team

-We are a team of _10 passionate learners_ from **AltSchool Africa Tinyuka School of Enginnering**, collaborating to build this project from scratch.
+A team of _10 passionate learners_ from **AltSchool Africa Tinyuka School of Enginnering**, collaborated on the first version of this project.

 - Ejiro Francess Ejoh
 - Reuben Agbor